kubermatic/docs/content/kubermatic/main/architecture/supported-providers/aws/aws.en.md

 +++

+The Amazon Web Services (AWS) account used to provision user cluster machines must fulfill a number of preconditions, listed below.

+## VPC Requirements

+Multiple user clusters can co-exist in the same VPC, but separate VPCs are recommended for stronger separation of concerns.

+The chosen VPC must have the `Enable DNS hostnames` option enabled, otherwise machines will not be able to register themselves successfully as nodes in a cluster.

+## IAM Role for KKP

-When using KKP to provision user clusters on Amazon Web Services (AWS), the cluster credentials provided must have a policy assigned that allows managing the instance profiles and roles.
+The AWS user (given by access key and secret key ID) must have a policy assigned that allows managing the instance profiles and roles.
 This means that only a single policy for KKP must be created while all others are automatically created and removed when no longer required.

 Ensure that the assigned policy contains at least the following permissions.
 Policies and users can be managed on the [AWS Management Console](https://eu-central-1.console.aws.amazon.com/iamv2/home?region=eu-central-1#/policies).